 About Our Buick GMC Dealership In Springfield, MO

-In 1919, George M. Thompson, Sr. was discharged as a Captain in the U.S. Arms Quartermaster Corps, and he returned to Springfield with his bride Wilma to enter into business with his father, George W. Thompson.
-It has been said that he was the first person in his trade to use our newfangled automobile to service his customers.
+In 1919, George M. Thompson, Sr. was discharged as a Captain in the U.S. Army Quartermaster Corps, and he returned to Springfield with his bride Wilma to enter into business with his father, George W. Thompson.

 - Mon - Fri8:30 AM - 7:00 PM